lantip/sawa/README.md

 To get started take a fork of this repository and clone it.

 ## Credits
 This interpreter is build heavily based on [YaLang](https://github.com/yalang) skeleton.
-Thankyou!
+Thank you!